harshmasand2016/PayNearByAssignment/README.md

 This assigment is a replica of Wardrobe App (Given by PayNearBy) using Sqlite Database.

   - Home screen - Add Shirts, Pants Images via Gallery/Camera.
-Shuffle Combination functionality and can the combo(shirt and pant) as favorite
+Shuffle Combo(Shirt/Pant) functionality and can the combo(shirt and pant) as favorite